googlearchive/firebase-jobdispatcher-ios/README.md

 # Firebase JobDispatcher for iOS

-TheFirebase JobDispatcher is an upcoming library that helps you manage the work that needs to be done in your application
+The Firebase JobDispatcher is an upcoming library that helps you manage the work that needs to be done in your application

 Planned features: